CLIMB Clinical Skills Training provides women in cardiology with advanced procedural skills, a crucial building block for career advancement.

 CLIMB is not accredited for CME.

-The Talent Directory is a global professional community explicitly tailored for women cardiologists across diverse medical specialties.
+The Pulse is a global professional community explicitly tailored for women cardiologists across diverse medical specialties.

 Join us to embark on a journey of professional growth, collaboration, and empowerment.
 Together, let’s redefine the future of medicine.